unjs/listhen/README.md

 ## Features

-✅ Dev Server with HMR, Static and Typescript Support (with [unjs/jiti](https://github.com/unjs/jiti))
+✅ Dev server with HMR, static, and typescript support with <a href="https://github.com/unjs/jiti">unjs/jiti</a><br>

-✅ Works with Node.js, Express, Connect and [unjs/h3](https://github.com/unjs/h3) out of the box
+✅ Works with Node.js, express, and <a href="https://github.com/unjs/h3">unjs/h3</a> out of the box <br>

-✅ HTTPS support with self-signed certificates
+✅ Show the QR code of the public URL with <a href="https://github.com/unjs/uqr">unjs/uqr</a><br>

-✅ Assign a port or fallback to human friendly fallback (with [unjs/get-port-please](https://github.com/unjs/get-port-please))
+✅ Assign a port or fallback to a nicer alternative with <a href="https://github.com/unjs/get-port-please">unjs/get-port-please</a>

-✅ Copy URL to Clipboard
+✅ Gracefully shutdown Server with <a href="https://github.com/thedillonb/http-shutdown">http-shutdown</a><br>

-✅ Open URL in Browser
+✅ Copy the URL to the clipboard<br>

-✅ Detect test and production environments to auto adjust behavior
+✅ HTTPS support with self-signed certificates<br>

-✅ Close on exit signal
+✅ Open URL in browser<br>

-✅ Gracefully shutdown server with [http-shutdown](https://github.com/thedillonb/http-shutdown)
+✅ Detect test and production environments to auto-adjust behavior<br>

-✅ Show QR Code of Public URL (with [unjs/uqr](https://github.com/unjs/uqr))
+✅ Close on the exit signal<br>

 ## Quick Usage (CLI)